 Advancing a cleaner energy future is one of the core commitments of PPL’s sustainability strategy.
 As the world considers climate change and as PPL looks to the future, we will continue to take steps to minimize our impact on the environment, transform the way we generate electricity and incorporate new, lower-emitting technology.

 Our actions on climate change include conducting detailed assessments of our climate-related risks and opportunities and incorporating the outcome of those assessments into our business strategy and business planning.
 An updated detailed listing of climate-related risks and opportunities, the assessed impacts, and our approach with respect to each is available in our CDP response.
+PPL’s disclosures, which are informed by the Task Force on Climate-related Financial Disclosures (TCFD), cover governance, strategy, risk management and metrics and targets.
 Our management approach includes actions to reduce transition risks, including reducing the carbon footprint of our businesses, using innovative approaches to integrate more distributed energy resources in Pennsylvania and the U.K., and investing in lower-emitting generation in Kentucky consistent with Kentucky’s lowest reasonable cost requirements.
 We are also addressing physical risks through climate adaptation actions such as investing across our transmission and distribution operations to mitigate weather-related impacts on our facilities and to make the grid more reliable and resilient.

-PPL’s voluntary corporate goal is to reduce CO2 emissions 80 percent from 2010 levels by 2050.
+PPL’s voluntary corporate goal is to reduce CO2 emissions 80 percent from 2010 levels by 2050 and 70 percent by 2040.
 The company expects to achieve the reductions through a variety of actions.
 These include replacing Kentucky coal-fired generation over time with a mix of renewables and natural gas while meeting regulatory requirements to provide least-cost and reliable service to customers.
 Actions also include taking steps across PPL’s U.S. and U.K. operations to improve energy efficiency, reduce greenhouse gas emissions from substations and reduce vehicle fleet emissions.

 The U.K. has enacted binding carbon reduction requirements that are applicable to WPD.
 Under the U.K. law, WPD must offset emissions associated with WPD’s own energy use through a tax on carbon.
 Additionally, WPD has adopted a voluntary goal to reduce its business carbon footprint 5 percent from 2012-2013 levels by 2023.